LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/whangaehu/md/details_placeholder.md

 # The Whangaehu FMU

-The Whangaehu River is unique—it is the only river in New Zealand that completely crosses a mountain range.
-It begins on the eastern side of the Ruahine Ranges, cuts through the stunning Te Āpiti (Whangaehu Gorge), and flows across the plains before finally meeting the Tasman Sea at Foxton Beach.
+The Whangaehu Freshwater Management Unit (FMU) encompasses the Whangaehu River, its tributaries like the Mangawhero and Makotuku rivers, and several lakes and wetlands.
+This river is truly unique in New Zealand because it emerges directly from the crater lake of Mount Ruapehu.
+Because of this volcanic source, the river water can become highly acidic, and the surrounding geology naturally creates high phosphorus levels in some local streams.

-According to Māori tradition, the river's name tells a story.
-When the explorer Haunui-a-Nanaia reached its wide, cold waters, it made him catch his breath.
-In te reo Māori, *manawa* means breath, and *tū* means to stand still.
+From the mountain's slopes, the river flows across the central plateau and the Rangipō Desert, carving through a steep-sided lahar channel created by the volcano.
+It then winds its way through native forests before finally reaching the Tasman Sea on the west coast.

 ***

 ### Explore the Data
 *   **How do we measure health?** Scroll down to learn exactly how scientists calculate the current state and long-term trends of our local rivers and streams.
 *   **View the latest results:** When you are ready to dive into the data, <span style="background-color: #ccffcc; padding: 0 4px; border-radius: 3px;">simply click the icons above</span> to explore the current monitoring results for the Whangaehu FMU.
-*   **Dive deeper with LAWA:** For an independent, national view of our water quality, check out the [LAWA Whangaehu River Quality data](https://www.lawa.org.nz/explore-data/manawatu-whanganui-region/river-quality/manawatu).
+*   **Dive deeper with LAWA:** For an independent, national view of our water quality, check out the [LAWA Manawatū-Whanganui Region data](https://www.lawa.org.nz/explore-data/manawatu-whanganui-region/).